brandond/esphome-tuya_pir/README.md

 5. Connect probes to the GPIO0, RXD0, TXD0, and GND contacts (see image at right).
 6. Connect GPIO0 to GND.
 7. Connect your 3.3v supply, or insert the battery.
 The LEDs should blink quickly and then go out.
 The ESP is now online in bootloader mode, with approximately 120 seconds until the it is powered down by the coprocessor.
 If you wait too long, just pull the power and start over.
-8. Conect your TTL serial device to the RXD0, TXD0, and GND probes.
+8. Connect your TTL serial device to the RXD0, TXD0, and GND probes.
 9. Run `esphome pir.yaml upload` and select your serial port.
 If the upload fails, check that you connected everything in the proper order.
 In particular, having the serial device connected before powering up the ESP will prevent it from entering the bootloader.
 If in doubt, disconnect the power and serial converted and start over at step 7.
 10. Disconnect everything and reassemble the sensor.
 11. Insert the battery, and hold down the button until the LED goes solid and then begins flashing.
 The ESP is now running esphome, and is in OTA mode.